synthara/rv2/doc/03_reference/register_file.rst

 The latch-based register file can also be used for FPGA synthesis, but this is not recommended as FPGAs usually do not well support latches.

-To select the latch-based register file, set the ``RegFile`` parameter to "ibex_pkg::RegFileLatch".
+To select the latch-based register file, set the ``RegFile`` parameter to "cve2_pkg::RegFileLatch".
 In addition, a technology-specific clock gating cell must be provided to keep the clock inactive when the latches are not written.
 This cell must be wrapped in a module called ``prim_clock_gating``.
 For more information regarding the clock gating cell, checkout :ref:`getting-started`.